pombredanne/cornae/_posts/2005-02-20-petonline.markdown

 layout: case
 category: cases
 title: Petonline
-summary: !Pet BV Is a long existing company (1857) In the north of The Netherlands that sells a wide variety of products, Including office supplies and IT-solutions.
+summary: !Pet BV is a long existing company (1857) In the north of The Netherlands that sells a wide variety of products, including office supplies and IT-solutions.
 pictures:
   - url: petonline-website/petonline-2014-voorkant.png
     caption: Homepage